laurabiggins/lipidomics_report/README.md

 # lipidomics report

 This project contains code to generate an html report for lipidomics data.
-It requires a config file that contains various paramets required to create the report.
+It requires a config file that contains various parameters required to create the report.
 The wrapper script lipidomics_report_wrapper.R is the only code that the user should need to interact with.
-To run the code and create a report, open the lipidomics_report_wrapper.R script and follow the instructions.
+To run the code and create a report, open the lipidomics_report_wrapper.R script and run the two lines of code.
 <br><br>

 ## Config file